el-iot/buffer-tree/README.md

 <h2>Installation</h2>

-Add this line to your `init.vim` / `.vimrc` file (though you may need to modify it slightly if you use a different plugin manager.
+Add this line to your <code>init.vim</code> / <code>.vimrc</code> file:
 ```
 Plug 'el-iot/buffer-tree.vim'
 ```
+then <code>source</code> the file and run <code>PlugInstall</code> (though you may need to modify it slightly if you use a different plugin manager).

 <h2>Usage</h2>
-All you need is the ``BufferTree`` command.
+All you need is the <code>BufferTree</code> command.

 <h2>Configuration</h2>

 <h3> Compressing the BufferTree </h3>
-Sometimes your buffers will be very sparse and the ``BufferTree`` will look a little large for so few files.
+Sometimes your buffers will be very sparse and the buffer-tree will look a little large for so few files.
 As an example,

 ```